 But if you are planning to eat it much later, then wrap each pizza in aluminum foil.
 Place it inside the box and refrigerate it.
 All this will prevent the air from flowing into the box and drying out the pizza.
 You can relish your refrigerated pizza for four days.

 The best part is if you are not sure when you will be eating the pizza, you have another option.
 Put the wrapped pizza in a freezer bag and then store it in the freezer.
-Or put it in some airtight container before freezing it.
+Or put it in an airtight container before freezing it.
 Your pizza will be edible even after two months!

 When you are ready to use it, defrost it in the fridge.
 Then reheat it.
-That way you can enjoy the best quality.
+That way, you can enjoy the best quality.
 Another way to have delicious reheated pizza is to put it in a skillet and hover it on the flame for a minute.
 Then put it in the oven.
 Heat it at a temperature of 400 degrees for 5-8 minutes.

 Dos and Don’ts to retain the quality of the pizzas: